ImtyazAhamad/Sales-Performance-Dashboard/README.md

 This project demonstrates a complete end-to-end data analytics workflow using Python, SQL, and Power BI.

-Through this project, raw sales data was transformed into meaningful business insights by:
+**Through this project, raw sales data was transformed into meaningful business insights by:**

-cleaning and preparing the dataset using Python performing exploratory analysis to identify trends and patterns writing SQL queries to answer key business questions and validate KPIs building an interactive Power BI dashboard to track revenue, profit, orders, product performance, regional contribution, and monthly sales trends
+- Cleaning and preparing the dataset using Python
+- Performing exploratory analysis to identify trends and patterns
+- Writing SQL queries to answer key business questions and validate KPIs
+- Building an interactive Power BI dashboard to track revenue, profit, orders, product performance, regional contribution, and monthly sales trends